 Prior to joining MxCC, Dean Maslin held different positions at colleges throughout the country.
 She served as acting dean of academic affairs at Asnuntuck Community College, where she focused on assuring the quality of teaching and academic programs.
 She was assistant dean at The Hartt School, a performing arts conservatory at the University of Hartford, and was director of special personnel projects for the Office of Faculty and Staff Relations at City University of New York.
 She worked as executive assistant to the president at Baruch College, and was director of affirmative action at Bloomsburg University.
 She was the assistant to the vice chancellor for personnel administration at the Oregon State System of Higher Education, was an admissions counselor at Oberlin College, and was an academic and general guidance counselor for nontraditional students in Boston University’s Continuing Education Division.

-She also was an adjunct assistant professor at Baruch College, Department of Sociology and Anthropology, where she taught “Learning in a Cross-Cultural Context,” a course she developed to combine her love of anthropology and education.
+She also was an adjunct assistant professor at Baruch College, Department of Sociology and Anthropology, where she taught “Learning in a Cross-Cultural Context,” a course she developed which combined her love of anthropology and education.

 Throughout her career, she has served on many different committees including advisory, leadership, curriculum, assessment and accreditation.
 She has published several articles for the Educational Record and the Journal of the National Association of College Admissions Counselors, and has delivered many presentations on a wide variety of educational topics.

-Off campus, Dean Maslin enjoys skiing, running (she is a middle-of-the-pack two-time New York City Marathon runner), reading, traveling, and playing guitar (or at least learning to play guitar).
+Off campus, Dean Maslin enjoys skiing, working out (she is a middle-of-the-pack two-time New York City Marathon runner), reading, traveling, and playing with her dog, Roxanne.
 She also served as parent representative for the Hartford Magnet Middle School Governance Council, and was an athlete escort for the Special Olympics of Connecticut (alpine skiing events).